 Roll each piece into 24" ropes.
 I have learned that if the dough continuously springs back, cover the dough with a damp towel for about 5 minutes to relax the gluten.

 Pinch the ropes together so that you create one unified end.

 Braid the dough on your floured surface and connect it at the ends to form a ring.

 Now you can add your beautifully decorated eggs.
 I do a little trick by tucking one egg into braid where it is connected to hide that part.

-I only added two eggs to this one, my larger loaf I did four eggs, feel free to go crazy with it it's Easter for goodness sake!
+I only added two eggs to this one, but my larger loaf I did four eggs.
+Feel free to go crazy with it, it's Easter for goodness sake!